-We rely primarily on trade secrets, employee contractual protections and other contractual restrictions to establish and protect our intellectual property rights.
+We rely primarily on trade secrets, employee contractual protections and other contractual restrictions to establish and protect our intellectual properties and proprietary rights.
 Nevertheless, these afford only limited protection and the actions we take to protect our intellectual property rights may not be adequate to provide us with meaningful protection or commercial advantage.
 As a result, third parties may be able to use the technologies that we have developed and compete with us, which could have a material adverse effect on our business, financial condition or operating results.
 In addition, contractual arrangements, such as the confidentiality and non-competition agreements and terms between us and our personnel, afford only limited protection and the actions we may take to protect our trade secrets and other intellectual property may not be adequate.
-Our failure to protect our intellectual property and proprietary rights.
+Our failure to protect our intellectual property and proprietary rights may undermine our competitive position.
+Third parties may infringe or misappropriate our proprietary technologies or other intellectual property rights.
 Policing the unauthorized use of proprietary technology can be difficult and expensive.
 In particular, the laws and enforcement procedures of the PRC and certain other countries are uncertain or do not protect intellectual property rights to the same extent as do the laws and enforcement procedures of the United States.
-We cannot assure you that we will not be involved in other intellectual property might result in substantial costs and diversion of resources and management attention away from our business.
-An adverse determination in any such litigation will impair our intellectual property and proprietary rights and may harm our business, prospects and reputation.
+We cannot assure you that we will not be involved in other intellectual property litigations that might adversely affect our results of operations and financial condition in the future.
+Litigation relating to our intellectual property might result in substantial costs and diversion of resources and management attention away from our business.
+An adverse determination in any such litigation will impair our intellectual property rights and may harm our business, prospects and reputation.